 You can wander through the paved pathways and mulched trails leading to the Core Gardens, full of native Florida plants.
 There are so many beautiful routes to explore and get lost in!

 You eventually will arrive at the actual Tower itself, which is a Carillon, a type of bell tower that can be played like an instrument.
-There are daily concerts at 1:00 PM and 3:00 PM and the tower’s music can be heard throughout the grounds also at half-hour intervals.
+There are daily concerts and the tower’s music can be heard throughout the grounds also at half-hour intervals.